 million new accounts each month, about two every second.

 Average Daily Time On Pinterest

-Heading into 2019, the social media landscape will only continue to change.
-Reports show the way upcoming generations use social media is vastly different, so the way people use social media today may not actually be a great indication of the way they'll use it in the future.
+As 2020 continues to unfold, the social media landscape will only continue to change.
+Reports show the way upcoming generations use social media is vastly different, so the way people use social media today may not be a great indication of the way they'll use it in the future.

 Hill Holliday's independent consumer and business insights research group, ORIGIN, released a study last year that looked at the ways Gen Z (people born after 1994) use social networks.
 Based on their findings, the trend that sees social media use increasing year-after-year may not continue much further into the future.